The Number 23: Plot

 Agatha shows Walter the box from the institute that has his name on it.
-Inside, Walter sees the sources he used to write the book, and he begins having flashes of repressed memories.
+Inside, Walter sees the sources he used to write the book, and begins having flashes of repressed memories.
 In room 23 of the hotel in the book, Walter finds the missing final chapter of the book scribbled under the wallpaper.
-Long ago, he was obsessed with the 23 enigma because it drove his father to suicide.
-He was also involved with Laura Tollins, but she left him for Flinch, resulting in him stabbing her to death.
-After Flinch is sent to prison for the murder, Walter wrote the book in the room as an elaborate suicide note, changing the details of his confession into a deranged fantasy.
-Walter then jumped off the balcony, but he survived.
+Walter used to be obsessed with the 23 enigma because it drove his father to suicide.
+He was also involved with Laura, who left him for Flinch, resulting in him killing her.
+After Flinch was sent to prison for the murder, Walter wrote the book in the room as an elaborate suicide note, changing the details of his confession into a deranged fantasy.
+Walter then jumped off the balcony, but survived.
 The resulting brain damage left him with amnesia, and he was sent to the institute to recover, and met Agatha after being released.
 Dr. Leary, one of Walter's doctors, read the book and became obsessed with the number, eventually publishing the book under the name Topsy Kretts.

-Agatha arrives, and she tells Walter that he has changed, which is why she hid the skeleton.
+Agatha arrives, and tells Walter that he has changed, which is why she hid the skeleton.
 Convinced that he will kill again, Walter attempts to commit suicide by running into the path of a bus.
-However, Walter does not go through with it, not wanting his son to lose a father like he did, and Walter finally exclaims that 23 is just a number.
-Walter turns himself in to the police for the murder of Laura Tollins, and while awaiting sentencing, his lawyer tells him that the judge will go easy on him because he confessed.
+However, Walter does not go through with it, not wanting Robin to lose a father like he did, and exclaims that 23 is just a number.
+Walter turns himself in to the police for the murder of Laura.
+While he awaits sentencing, his lawyer says that the judge will go easy on him because he confessed.
 Walter declares that this is not the happiest ending, but it is the right one, and expresses hope that things will return to normal for his family once he is released from prison.
-Laura Tollins' body is finally laid to rest in the cemetery, and Flinch is present, having been released from prison and now at peace.
+Laura's body is laid to rest in the cemetery, and Flinch is present, having been released from prison and now at peace.

-The credits begin with a Bible verse (Numbers 32:23), which reads: "Be sure your sin will find you out."
+The credits begin with a Bible verse (Numbers 32:23), which reads: "Be sure that your sin will find you out."